mohamed19595/Vision-Language-Model-from-Scratch-Video-Captionner/README.md

 ### Transition to GIFs and ResNet18

-1. **Dataset**: Switched to T-GIF dataset to reduce computational load.
+1. **Dataset**: Switched to T-GIF dataset to reduce computational load GIFs are lighter than videos and can lead to the same task (Video Captionning).
 2. **Improvements**:
    - Stored image embeddings in tensors.
    - Used uniform frame sampling (16 frames per GIF).